milanaryal/milanaryal.github.io/_posts/2015/2015-06-02-how-to-extend-laptop-battery-life.md

 9. Don't block the Air Vents.
 Lots of people try use their new laptop on their knee, or on a bed, etc. This blocks the air vents at the bottom of the machine and causes the laptop to work less efficiently.
 You can also lead to a breakdown if your laptop overheats, and this might not be cheap to repair.

-10. Run Disk Cleanup & Disk Defrag regularly, as these will keep your laptop operating at peak perfoemance, and lengthen battery life.
+10. Run Disk Cleanup & Disk Defrag regularly, as these will keep your laptop operating at peak performance, and lengthen battery life.

 11. Run your battery completely down and recharge it once every 2 months.